mixxxdj/manual/source/chapters/configuration.rst

   supported by your :term:`OS <Operating System>`. :term:`DRM` protected files, such as m4p files purchased in the iTunes Store, are not supported.

-  AAC (M4A) is supported on Windows Vista and Mac OS X 10.8 onwards.
+  AAC (M4A) is supported on Windows Vista and macOS 10.8 onwards.
 The `Platform Update Supplement <http://support.microsoft.com/kb/2117917>`_ is required for Windows Vista.